lukeswitz/git-stars/index.md

 **Stars:** 6639 | **Language:** Go

-**Last Updated:** 2024-10-12T11:21:11Z
+**Last Updated:** 2024-10-14T19:50:44Z

 ---

 ## [xurlfind3r](https://github.com/hueristiq/xurlfind3r)

-A command-line interface (CLI) based passive URLs discovery utility.
-It is designed to efficiently identify known URLs of given domains by tapping into a multitude of curated online passive sources.
+A command-line utility designed to help you discover URLs for a given domain in a simple, efficient way.
+It works by gathering information from a variety of passive sources, meaning it doesn't interact directly with the target but instead gathers data that is already publicly available.

 **Stars:** 543 | **Language:** Go

-**Last Updated:** 2024-10-07T06:44:06Z
+**Last Updated:** 2024-10-14T18:05:32Z

 ---